Bundy Manufacturing Company

 The Bundy Manufacturing Company was a 19th-century American manufacturer of timekeeping devices that went through a series of mergers, eventually becoming part of International Business Machines and Simplex Time Recorder Company.
 It was the first time-recording company in the world to produce time clocks, colloquially known as 'Bundys'.
 The company was founded by the Bundy Brothers.

+Bundy brothers

 Willard Legrand Bundy was born on 8 December 1845 in Otsego, New York, and died on 19 January 1907.
 His family later moved to Auburn, New York, where he worked as a jeweler and invented a time clock in 1888.
 He later obtained patents of many mechanical devices.

 Harlow E. Bundy was born in 1856 in Auburn, New York.
 He was a graduate of Hamilton College.
 He died in 1916 in Pasadena, California, after retiring from business in 1915.

 Timeline

 Unknown date: founding of Accurate Time Stamp Company.

 Unknown date: founding of Chicago Time Register Company.

 Unknown date: founding of Syracuse Time Recording Company.

 1888: Willard L. Bundy invents the key recorder, applies it to time keeping for his employees.

 1888: Dr. Alexander Dey invents the dial time recorder.

 1889: Harlow E. Bundy and Willard L. Bundy incorporate the Bundy Manufacturing Company in Binghamton, New York: the first time-recording company in the world to produce time clocks.
 The Bundy Manufacturing Company begins with just eight employees and $150,000 capital.

 1890: The Accurate Time Stamp Company (later renamed the Standard Time Stamp Company)- A Complete Automatic Time-Dating Stamp.